Finding Aid to the Papers of Mark A. Gordon, 1985-2000

 Millimeter Array (MMA) Series: The first U.S. community science workshops on the design of a synthesis array for millimeter-wave astronomy were held in 1983 and continued through 1989.
 In July 1990 the National Radio Astronomy Observatory submitted a proposal for a millimeter array to the National Science Foundation (NSF), and in 1991 the decadal report of the National Research Council's Astronomy Survey Committee recommended the Millimeter Array as the highest priority ground-based astronomy project for the 1990s.
 Planning and site research began at NRAO, in November 1994 National Science Board (NSB) approved a project development plan for the MMA and endorsed further planning, and in May 1998 the NSB authorized the expenditure of $26M for a three-year MMA design and development program.
 In 1993 Gordon became Division Head of the NRAO Millimeter-Wave Array (MMA) project, recommending that the MMA be constructed in Chile rather than North America.
 This series, divided into 6 units and retaining Gordon's filing order, includes material dated 1985-2000 related to his design of a plan for a high-altitude site above the Atacama Desert in northern Chile, including estimates of construction and operating costs.
 In June 1999, the NSF signed a Memorandum of Understanding with European institutions for a joint design and development phase of the Atacama Large Millimeter/submillimeter Array (ALMA), a project that joined the MMA with the European Large Southern Array project.
 Related materials: See also MMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of David E. Hogg, the Papers of Paul A. Vanden Bout, and the MMA/ALMA Memo Series.
 Researchers should note that material relevant to the MMA is included with materials on ALMA and vice versa, both in these papers and in other collections.

 Atacama Large Millimeter/submillimeter Array (ALMA) Series: In June 1999, the National Science Foundation signed a Memorandum of Understanding with European institutions for a joint design and development phase of the Atacama Large Millimeter/submillimeter Array (ALMA), a project that joined NRAO's planned Millimeter Array (MMA) with the European Large Southern Array project.
 Groundbreaking for the Operations Support Facility near San Pedro de Atacama, Chile, was in November 2003, and groundbreaking for the Technical Building at the 5000m altitude Array Operations Site was in October 2005.
 On 30 September 2011 ALMA officially began Early Science observations in northern Chile, and on 13 March 2013 ALMA was formally inaugurated after nearly three decades of planning, engineering, and construction.
 This series includes a small group of ALMA documents collected by Gordon dated 1998-2000.
 Folders are in chronological order.
 Size: 0.75 linear feet.
 Click here for a listing of folders.
-Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Paul A. Vanden Bout, the Biweekly/Monthly Calendar of the ALMA Project at NRAO, and the ALMA Memo Series.
+Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Robert L. Dickman, the Papers of Paul A. Vanden Bout, the Biweekly/Monthly Calendar of the ALMA Project at NRAO, and the ALMA Memo Series.
 Researchers should note that material relevant to ALMA is included with materials on MMA and vice versa, both in these papers and in other collections.

 Other Institutions Series: This series includes documents dated 1995-1999 from other institutions with observing facilities in Chile.
 Some of of these institutions later became ALMA partners.
 Size: 0.50 linear feet.
 Click here for a listing of folders.